waelhammoudeh/overpass-4-slackware/Guide/README-TOOLS.md

 let me start by thanking all developers for their great product, that was a lot of efforts.
 Probably most of you have used this web application already.
 The help pages are great.

+The "Data" tab next to the "Map" tab in the upper-right corner gives access to query result.

 One thing I would like to mention here is that under the "Settings" you can set it to query your local server; use this URL for Server:  "http://localhost/api/"